Linkv1.7.1 Edit this page

 The URL to visit.

-Use Gotham font.
-Font is inherited if not specified.
+Uses Gotham font.
+Font is inherited if both Gotham and Chronicle are set to false.

 Renders unstyled link with no styling, affordances or states.